-Seawater temperatures will range between 52 and 54 degrees through Tuesday, then rise to 53 through Friday.
+Seawater temperatures will range between 55 and 58 degrees through Saturday.

 |Inland lows and highs, San Luis Obispo and coastal valleys|